Services for Parents and Families

-Community Outreach sponsors family fun days filled with valuable resources for parents; makes public presentations to civic groups, businesses, and the day care association; and holds community needs assessments.
+Community Outreach sponsors family fun days filled with valuable resources for parents; makes public presentations to civic groups and businesses; and holds community needs assessments.
 This program raises the community’s awareness and support of Smart Start and the partnership’s current activities.

 Child Care Resource and Referral (CCR&R) links parents to quality regulated child care while providing families with information and materials about other community resources.
-For Information on child care options call toll free: 1-877-670-8735 Click for a Quality Child Care Checklist and NC Child Care Rules & Law.
+For Information on child care options call toll free 1-877-670-8735 or click here to visit the Parent child care referral website.

 Child Care Subsidy helps parents pay for child care so they can work or attend school, provides information to parents about how to choose a safe, quality child care arrangements.
 Click for additional information about Child Care Subsidy.